unchainedshop/unchained/docs/source/advanced-config/admin-ui.md

 Note that `entityName` should be an Entity supported by Unchained.

-Thats it, now the new custom entity data will be visible (Read-only) in Admin UI.
+That's it, now the new custom entity data will be visible (Read-only) in Admin UI.